JDede1/loan_default_prediction/README.md

 ### 4) Place your GCP key (single location)

-Put the SA key at:
+Put your JSON key at:

 ```
 keys/gcs-service-account.json   # (gitignored)